 Milwaukee Foot & Ankle Surgeon

-If you have a foot or ankle injury or condition, we will first try to address it using nonsurgical care.
-When necessary, you can have peace of mind knowing that Dr. Andrew Marso has experience and skill performing foot and ankle surgeries, including:
+If you have a foot/ankle injury or condition, we will first try to address it using nonsurgical care.
+When necessary, you can have peace of mind knowing that your physician has experience and skill performing podiatric surgery, including:

 Bunion